2021–22 Australian region cyclone season: Tropical Cyclone Teratai

 On 28 November, the BoM reported that a low formed within a monsoon trough to the southwest of Sumatra.
 They designated it as 05U by the next day.
 At 23:30 UTC on 30 November, the JTWC issued a TCFA for the system as the agencies found that the convection in associated with the system had increased.
-By the next day, the BoM briefly upgraded it to a Category 1 tropical cyclone on the Australian scale, and named it Teratai which was given by TCWC Jakarta.
+By the next day, the BoM briefly upgraded the system to a Category 1 tropical cyclone on the Australian scale, and TCWC Jakarta named it Teratai.
 Later, the JTWC upgraded Teratai to a tropical storm, as it briefly attained sufficient convection.
 But at 18:00 UTC, the BoM downgraded to a tropical low as deep convection had become limited, with the LLCC displaced towards the south.
 This was caused due to the lack of sufficient outflow caused by the northerly strait line flow which inhibited the system from further intensifying, despite favorable conditions.
 The JTWC followed suit two hours later.
 During the next few days, the BoM monitored ex-Teratai for redevelopment as the system executed a clockwise loop.
 By 6 December, the JTWC issued a TCFA, and the next day it re-upgraded the system to a tropical storm.
 However, by 09:00 UTC of 9 December, JTWC issued its final warning.
 The BoM continued to track the system until 11 December.